Casualties of War: Box office

+Critical response

-The film holds an 83% rating on Rotten Tomatoes based on 47 reviews.
+The film holds an 82% rating on Rotten Tomatoes based on 50 reviews.
 The site's consensus states: "Casualties of War takes a harrowing plunge into the Vietnam War with a well-acted ensemble piece that ranks among director Brian De Palma's more mature efforts."
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert gave the film three stars out of four and wrote, "More than most films, it depends on the strength of its performances for its effect – and especially on Penn's performance.
+Roger Ebert gave the film three stars out of four and wrote, "More than most films, it depends on the strength of its performances for its effect—and especially on Penn's performance.
 If he is not able to convince us of his power, his rage and his contempt for the life of the girl, the movie would not work.
 He does, in a performance of overwhelming, brutal power."
 Vincent Canby of The New York Times stated, "'Casualties of War' moves toward its climax so inevitably and surely that the courts-martial, which are the film's penultimate sequence, are no less riveting for the theatrical way in which they have been compressed."
 He also called Penn's performance "extremely fine" and wrote of Fox that he "remains firmly in character" in a "difficult" role.
 Todd McCarthy of Variety wrote, "A powerful metaphor of the national shame that was America's orgy of destruction in Vietnam, Brian DePalma's film is flawed by some punch-pulling but is sure to rouse strong audience interest, even if the Columbia release will be a bitter pill for many."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and called it "a major effort in a minor key because of the limitations of the simple story."
 Michael Wilmington of the Los Angeles Times wrote, "Casualties of War is DePalma's 19th movie and easily his best.
 His detractors saw his Hitchcock-pastiche thrillers as manipulative and sadistic, but here he's not dealing with stylish slashers or bloody set-pieces.
 He doesn't have to reach for a shock.
 He's dredging up a deeper horror: the hell that lies beneath every man's skin, waiting to erupt."
 Hal Hinson of The Washington Post praised it as "a film of great emotional power" and "one of the most punishing, morally complex movies about men at war ever made."